StackAdapt/lcov-reporter-action/README.md

 ##### `title` (**Optional**)
 If included, will be added as a title for the comment produced.

+### `exit-if-coverage-decrease`
+If set to true to fail the action when coverage decreased

 ##### `lcov-decrease-threshold` (**Optional**)
 If included, will be added as max allowable threshold or code coverage decrease.